wizdaksh/livenessDetection/README.md

 ## Methods Used

 - **Optical Flow** – Tracks motion to detect inconsistencies in fake media.
-- **Google MediaPipe** – Face mesh tracking to analyze facial landmarks.
 - **DLib Blink Detection** – Identifies natural blinking patterns as a sign of life.
+- **68 Face Landmarks** - Returns x,y coordinates for facial landmarks
 ---

 ## Getting Started